RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/foundations-linux-and-python/python-labs/python-lab-2.md

      ``` python
      print("Python has three numeric types: int, float, and complex")
      ```
-   - Run the program at the top of the IDE window:
+   - Saved the file, and run the program at the top of the IDE window:
      File > Save > Run
    - We can also run in the terminal tab by running:
      ``` python